 10.30am: Latin (75 mins) or Interviews (SMT and English dons)

 You will note that the key difference is that candidates will only be staying one night at Radley.
 Minor changes are that there is a slightly shorter Religious & Ethical Studies paper and there will not be a French interview.
 English interviews will involve a stimulus piece of writing.

 An outline of the papers is as follows:

-(g) Science (2 hours) The paper will consist of three 40 minute compulsory sections, one each of Physics, Chemistry and Biology.
+Science (2 hours) This paper will consist of three 40 minute compulsory sections, one each of Physics, Chemistry and Biology.
 Questions will be based on the Common Entrance syllabus (although candidates who can handle powers of ten and know some basic chemical formulae will find themselves at an advantage).
 It should also be noted that the general interview will include some science-based questions.

-(h) Greek The paper is optional but candidates are encouraged to take it even if they have only studied a little Greek.
+Greek (Optional Subject) The paper is optional but candidates are encouraged to take it even if they have only studied a little Greek.
 Results on this paper can in no circumstances count against a candidate.
 The paper will consist of three sections.
 Candidates will be required to attempt two sections, either A and B, or B and C. Beginners are encouraged to attempt as much as possible.
 Section A will consist of sentences in Greek for translation into English (all vocabulary will be given) and will be based on the first eight chapters of Wilding; section B will contain a passage in two parts – the first will require candidates to answer comprehension questions, and the second will be a translation; section C will contain unseen English sentences for translation into Greek.